bateman/tpscanner-cli/README.md

 ```bash
 poetry shell
 ```

+### External dependencies

+The script relies on [Selenium](https://www.selenium.dev/) web driver.
+Make sure that and [chromedriver](https://chromedriver.chromium.org/) and the Chrome/Chromium web browser are both installed before running the script.

 ### Note

 If you don't have `poetry` installed (or don't want to install), you can use `pip` as follows: